Webhooks documentation

 Webhooks notify you about events that occur with regards to the payments that you process via Worldline, like status changes on payments.
 You can select which type of events you want to be notified about and where we should send them to.
 This allows you to be easily aware of things that happen, even after the consumer is no longer on your site.

-Whenever an event occurs in your Worldline account you most likely want to be informed.
-Webhooks provides this information by doing a POST request to one or more HTTPS endpoints on your server.
+You want to be informed whenever an event occurs in your Worldline account.
+Webhooks provide this information by making a POST request to one or more HTTPS endpoints on your server.
+Events can be triggered in two ways:

-We will include the full JSON 'payment' object in that message, so you have all relevant information directly at hand.
+We'll include the complete JSON payment object in that message so you have all relevant information directly at hand.

-Currently we support events that happen on payments, payouts and refunds .
-Please see the Webhooks event types page to see all events that webhooks can inform you about.
+Currently, we support events that happen on payments, payouts, and refunds.
+Please check the webhooks event types to see all events that webhooks can inform you about.

 - Create a webhooks key.